It's one of our most frequently asked questions: Do I need to strap rain barrels?

 Luckily strapping is easy to do if you feel the need.

-As usual, we have some recommendations:
+As usual, we have some recommendations and how-to tips:

 1. Find the studs in your wall.
 In standard stick-framed buildings, you'll find a stud every eight feet.
 That's where you'll install your anchors for a solid brace.
 A BlueBarrel System requires a 2' x 2' footprint for each barrel, so with standard stud placement, you can strap groupings of up to four barrels.